girlscript/GirlScript-Summer-of-Code/README.md

 ## What to do once registrations over?

 Once the registrations are over, we should enable the profile field of the header and disable the register field of the header.
-Alongwith that, we should also be graying out and deactivating the concerned buttons from the home page and updating the text accordingly.
+Along with that, we should also be graying out and deactivating the concerned buttons from the home page and updating the text accordingly.

 ## Updating Website Data